MrMinemeet/Advent-of-Code-2022/README.md

 ## Requirements
 I specified the requirements in the `requirements.txt` file.
 You can install them with `pip install -r requirements.txt`.
 Make sure to keep an eye on it as I may update it during the event.

-## Requirements
-I specified the requirements in the `requirements.txt` file.
-You can install them with `pip install -r requirements.txt`.
-Make sure to keep an eye on it as I may update it during the event.